-My favorite vegan place in Munich, Emmi’s Kitchen is nestled away on a quiet street.
+Another favorite of mine, in Munich, is Emmi’s Kitchen which is nestled away on a quiet street.
 It shares an Innenhof- or inner courtyard- with a yoga studio and has lovely outdoor seating with a shaded natural awning.
 Their menu is simple, focusing on salad and superfood bowls, vegan gourmet burgers, and a breakfast menu.
-My favorite thing to order is Quiona Avocado Chicks n’ Ginger, which is a salad bowl stuffed with chickpeas, carrots, spinach, quinoa, seeds, avocado and more.
+My favorite thing to order is Quiona Avocado Chicks n’ Ginger, which is a salad bowl stuffed with chickpeas, carrots, spinach, quinoa, seeds, avocado, and more.
 I always pair it with a vegan oat milk chai latte and a bio-organic juice.
 For breakfast, they serve tofu scrambles, vegan pancakes, and more.

 Fun Fact: This place was named after Germany’s Max Pett, who is responsible for the clean city and incredible drinking water Munich has today.
 He pushed the limits in health and sanitation and set the bar for European cities.
 Munich is one of the cleanest cities in Europe and we have him to thank!
 He also had a no alcohol policy for heath reasons and to honor this Max Pett does not serve alcohol or promote drinking culture which makes it a great option for Muslims who want to partake in German culture.

-This place focuses on international comfort food like chili “cheese” fries, vegan gyros, vegan buffalo wings, jackfruit burgers, hummus and even some of your German favorites like vegan schnitzel.
-I like to come here when I am missing dishes from home like buffalo wings, but I can eat them guilt and meat free!
+This place focuses on international comfort food like chili “cheese” fries, vegan gyros, vegan buffalo wings, jackfruit burgers, hummus, and even some of your German favorites like vegan schnitzel.
+I like to come here when I am missing dishes from home like buffalo wings, but I can eat them guilt and meat-free!
 Bodhi was Bavaria’s first vegan Wirsthaus, opening the door for a booming vegan scene.
-It’s a great place to indulge with all your favorite comfort foods.
+It’s a great place to indulge in all your favorite comfort foods.

 This cozy little tea house serves dozens of fresh hot loose leaf teas with your favorite vegan cakes, sandwiches, bowls, and snacks to go alongside it.
 It is great for catching up with a friend for lunch or warming up on a cold winter day.
 Many of their teas are organic and you can stock up for your hotel or home.